 The use of computers for reading, annotating text, taking notes, and organizing information is also of significant importance given the new forms of assessment that are now prominent in middle and high schools.
-Both the Smarter Balanced Assessment Consortium (SBAC) and the Partnership for Assessment of Readiness for College and Careers (PARCC) are using computer-based and adaptive testing to assess student progress.
-The tests themselves require students to interact with various forms of media and respond via computer.
-Because these tests require students "to solve complex problems, [and] show how they solved them" (PARCC, 2013, online) using technology, it is essential that teachers and students use online tools and assessments throughout the year, not just on the test.
+Many tests require students to interact with various forms of media and respond via computer.
+Because some tests require students to use technology, it is essential that teachers and students use online tools and assessments throughout the year, not just on standardized tests.